American Guinea Pig: Your Ultimate Guide to a Furry Companion

 Diet and Nutrition

-A balanced diet is essential for the health of your American Guinea Pig.
+A balanced diet is essential for the health of your American Piggie.
 Their diet should consist mainly of high-quality timothy hay, which provides the necessary fiber for their digestive system.
 Fresh vegetables, such as bell peppers, carrots, and leafy greens, should also be included to provide essential vitamins and minerals.

 Discover Your Small Pet’s Favorite All-Natural Kaytee Hay: Kaytee Timothy Hay Plus Carrot!